The current state of Electric Vehicles in the Latin American automobile industry

 Global repercussions of Covid-19 and an increase in demand for home and personal electronic items drove electronic equipment companies to increase their inventories by a considerable margin.
 The situation led to a semiconductor shortage that profoundly impacted car manufacturers, as electronics can represent up to 47% of a car’s cost and total composition.

 Some of the components of electric vehicles are hazardous materials (like batteries) that require expertise and certifications to be transported and OEMs must ensure their logistics partner has the required capabilities to avoid problems.
+In fact, “one of the biggest challenges that OEM manufacturers are facing, particularly in Europe and North America, is having a robust enough supply chain for batteries, because of the specific handling and storage requirements” confirms John Carmichael, Global Head of the Automotive vertical at A.P.
+Moller-Maersk.

 Electric vehicle manufacturing involves a complex supply chain of components in a just-in-time dynamic.
 Complete visibility and control are key to ensuring an efficient supply chain that can plug in vendors/suppliers that are traditionally not from the automobile industry.
 According to John Carmichael, Global Head of Automotive vertical at A.P.
 Moller-Maersk, it will be interesting to note whether manufacturers opt for regionalisation or an import strategy for their battery procurement.